Buck Nelson

-Buck Nelson (April 9, 1895 - at some point before 1997) was an American farmer who gained some notoriety as a 1950s UFO contactee.
+Buck Nelson (born William E. Nelson; April 9, 1895 - March 1972) was an American farmer who gained some notoriety as a 1950s UFO contactee.
 Nelson claims to have had an encounter with an unidentified flying object and its human crew while living in Missouri in 1954.
 Nelson claimed the friendly occupants of the spacecraft to be humans from the planet Venus.
 His story is contained in a booklet he authored, My Trip to Mars, the Moon, and Venus, published in 1956.

 Early life

-Nelson worked as a farmer in Mountain View, Missouri.
+William E. Nelson, later known as Buck Nelson, was born April 9, 1895 in either Colorado or Iowa.
+Nelson lived in Riverside, California for several years and worked at March Field as a guard in the 1940s.
+He additionally claimed to have worked as a ranch hand, sawyer, auto park manager, and Los Angeles Police Department detective.
+Nelson moved to Mountain View, Missouri before 1954, where he worked as a farmer.